minecraftforum/rules-archive/rules/off_topic/rules.markdown

 * __Do not create video related threads__

-    If you would like to share and discuss a video, use the official chat thread.
+    If you would like to share and discuss a video, use the Video Receptacle Thread.

 * __Do not disrupt roleplays / forum games__